-Existing Approved Vendors and Designees are required to file an annual Minimum Equity Standard Compliance Plan at the commencement of a Program Year, an MES Mid-Year Report, and an MES Year-End Report after a Program Year concludes.
-Entities who fail to meet the MES within the Program Year must submit a Corrective Action Plan within 15 business days of receipt of a notice of potential violation (NOPV), and are suspended from participation in the Illinois Shines program until compliance with the MES is met.
-Resources in support of MES compliance include:
+Entities who fail to meet the MES or who failed to comply with reporting requirements risk suspension and the inability to continue participating in the Program.
+Entities may be required to enter into a Corrective Action Plan within 15 business days of receipt of a notice of potential violation (NOPV), and are suspended from participation in the Illinois Shines program until compliance with the MES is met.

 *Equity Eligible Contractors (EECs) are considered in full compliance with the Minimum Equity Standard and need not submit a MES Compliance Plan nor a Mid-Year Report.
 However, EEC AVs and Designees must annually submit a MES Year-End Report, which includes workforce demographic data required to be submitted to the Program each year.
 EEC Subcontractors are exempt from submitting MES Compliance Plans, Mid-Year Reports, and Year-End Reports but must provide their AVs and/or Designees with their project workforce demographics data for the relevant Program Year